-The International School Hannover Region is an independent school, which serves the multi-national community of Hannover.
-ISHR is accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC) and belongs to the Association of German International Schools (AGIS).
+The International School Hannover Region is an independent school, which is accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC) and is a member of the Association of German International Schools (AGIS).
 It is authorized to teach all three IB (International Baccalaureate) programs, the PYP, the MYP and the IB Diploma.
-The school has the status of a recognized “Ergänzungsschule" and receives financial contributions from the Land of Lower Saxony and from the City of Hannover.
-In addition, the school benefits from donations of sponsors and grants from the Förderverein.
-School fees are charged but, on account of the additional funding mentioned above, the fees are low in comparison with many other private schools.
-Financial assistance is available for those families who are unable to afford the full school fees.
+The school is officially recognized as an “Ergänzungsschule” by the state of Lower Saxony.

-Up to the early 1990s the British army school in Hannover met the need for instruction in English language and education that followed the British school system.
+Up to the early 1990s the British army school in Hannover met the need for instruction and education in the English language following the British school system.
 When it became known that this school would be closed following the 1992/93 school year, some companies (mainly Prakla-Seismos, BEB), together with the Industrie- und Handelskammer Hannover-Hildesheim (Chamber of Commerce), began a campaign to start an International School in the Hannover Region.
-A Förderverein (promoting association) was founded.

 Those involved in the effort to start an International School had not ceased to plan.
-The Lower Saxonian authorities granted subsidies, which were the same as those accorded other German private schools, to the school beginning in May 1996.
-The City of Hanover lent a school campus to the newly formed Internationale Schule Hannover Region GmbH (a non-profit limited liability corporation).
-With only a few weeks remaining in the 1995/96 school year, the inauguration of the International School Hannover Region was fixed for 1 August 1996.
+The Lower Saxonian authorities granted subsidies, and the City of Hanover lent a school campus to the newly formed Internationale Schule Hannover Region GmbH (a non-profit limited liability corporation).
+With only a few weeks remaining in the 1995/96 school year, the inauguration of the International School Hannover Region was fixed for August 1st, 1996.

-In the 1997/98 school year, ISHR hired its first overseas director, who was instrumental in the integration of the International Baccalaureate Primary Years and Middle Years programs into the ISHR curriculum.
-The school also became a member of the European Council of International Schools (ECIS) and the Association of German International Schools (AGIS).
-During the summer of 1998 many alterations were made to the campus to accommodate the increased enrollment.
-In 1999 ISHR was authorized to deliver the IB Diploma Program and the first senior class graduated in 2001.
+ISHR hired its first overseas director, who was instrumental in the integration of the IB Primary Years and Middle Years Programmes into the ISHR curriculum.
+The school also became a member of the ECIS(European Council of International Schools) and the AGIS(Association of German International Schools).

-ISHR moved to new premises in the center of the city in 2000.
-The former German grammar school buildings were completely renovated and guaranteed rent-free to the school.
-With this move, ISHR acquired purpose-built facilities with a large auditorium, a physical education hall, and space to expand.
+ISHR moved to the premises of the former Ratsgymnasium in the center of the city.
+The school buildings were completely renovated and with this move, ISHR acquired purpose-built facilities with a large auditorium, a physical education hall, and space to expand.